-- The maximum transitional velocity of PICO is 0.5 m/s. - The maximum rotational velocity of PICO is 1.2 rad/s. - The field of view of the Laser Range Finder is from -2 to 2 rad, with a resolution of 0.004004 rad. - The range of the Laser Range Finder has to be determined. - The initial position of PICO inside the room is random. - The shape of the room is approximately rectangular (not perfectly perpendicular or parallel walls). - The width of the corridor and the openings in the walls are between 0.5 and 1.5 m. - The finish line is located more than 3 m after the beginning of the exit corridor.
+- The maximum transitional velocity of PICO is 0.5 m/s. - The maximum rotational velocity of PICO is 1.2 rad/s. - The field of view of the Laser Range Finder is 170°, with resolution to be determined. - The range of the Laser Range Finder has to be determined. - The initial position of PICO inside the room is random. - The shape of the room is approximately rectangular (not perfectly perpendicular or parallel walls). - The width of the corridor and the openings in the walls are between 0.5 and 1.5 m. - The finish line is located more than 3 m after the beginning of the exit corridor.